Share this article

 A list of beans toxic to dogs

-Raw beans - no matter what type - are toxic to pups.
+Raw beans - no matter what type - are not suitable for pups.
 A dog’s digestive system cannot break down beans in this state so it can cause painful tummy upsets.
 Some will release toxins when they’re eaten raw (kidney beans, for example), leading to your pup needing its stomach pumped.

 Processed beans like baked beans and refried beans aren’t necessarily toxic, but they offer no health benefits to your dog's diet.
-Both contain high amounts of sugar and fat which can quickly increase your pup’s blood sugar levels leaving them at risk of heart issues, blood clots, and liver problems.
+Both contain high amounts of sugar and fat leaving your pet at risk of unwanted weight gain.
+This in turn could lead to more serious problems like obesity and diabetes.

 If you’re one of our Standard or Premium members, you’ll have access to our free 24/7 Vet Advice Line if you ever have any concerns or questions about your doggo’s diet.
 If you’re not yet a member you can still join the pet chat on our Community Forum - discuss all things dog and bean-related with other pet parents or animal-loving sitters.